stts-se/wikispeech-tts-wrappers/README.md

 # wikispeech-tts-wrappers

-Various wrappers for the Wikispeech project
+This repository contains various wrappers and modules for the Wikispeech project.
+For documentation, see individual README files.

 ---